If you love a low-effort crusty bread, you won't find anything better than a no knead dutch oven bread!

 The way I make no-knead bread is simple and straightforward.
 I've removed a few finicky steps from other recipes that I always find myself skipping.

 I also shrunk the overall size of the loaf to something that should feel a little more manageable in a beginner bread maker's hands.
+So if you're looking for an easy bread recipe for beginner bread bakers, this is a good place to start!

 A High Hydration Dough